biogeospatial/Biodiverse_publication_list/Downloads.md

   * There appear to be problems with the cp936 locale, and probably other CJK character set locales.
 The workaround for now is to set your locale and region to US (see details in [Issue 506](/shawnlaffan/biodiverse/issues/506)).

 ### Development Release ###

+Development on the 3.99 series, leading to version 4, will commence soon.

 The [release notes](https://github.com/shawnlaffan/biodiverse/wiki/ReleaseNotes#version-299) summarise the changes in this version.